-What happens after a charge is received by a Regional Office?
+What happens after the Regional Office receives a charge?

-After a charge is received, it is docketed and given a case number.
-An opening letter is then sent to both parties with a copy of the charge, a notice of designation of representative form, and an information sheet on alternative dispute resolution services.
-Both parties are informed of their obligations to cooperate fully in the investigation and are encouraged to resolve informally the dispute that gave rise to the charge.
+After the Regional Office receives a charge, the Region dockets the charge and gives it a case number.
+The Region then sends an opening letter to both parties with a copy of the charge, a notice of designation of representative form, and an information sheet on alternative dispute resolution services.
+The Region informs both parties that they are obligated to cooperate fully in the investigation and are encouraged to resolve their dispute informally.

-Can the charge be transferred to a different Regional Office?
+Can the Regional Office transfer the charge to a different Regional Office?

 Yes.
-Occasionally, when necessary to avoid unnecessary costs or delay and to effectuate the purposes of the Statute, a charge may be transferred to a different Regional Office.
-The charge is processed in the same manner regardless of the Region processing the charge.
+Sometimes it is necessary to transfer a charge to avoid unnecessary costs or delay and to serve the purposes of the Statute.
+The charge is processed in the same manner no matter which Region processes it.